Low Expression of ICAM-1 in Blood Eosinophils in Patients With Active Eosinophilic Esophagitis

-1Immunology, Hospital General Universitario de Ciudad Real, Spain.
+1Immunology Department, Hospital General Universitario de Ciudad Real, Spain

-2Allergology Medicine, Hospital General Universitario de Ciudad Real, Spain.
+2Allergology Department, Hospital General Universitario de Ciudad Real, Spain

-3Pediatric Medicine, Hospital General Universitario de Ciudad Real, Spain.
+3Pediatric Department, Hospital General Universitario de Ciudad Real, Spain

-Background: Eosinophilic esophagitis (EoE) is a chronic and isolated inflammation of the esophagus, defined by an important infiltration of eosinophilic leukocytes.
-Only the histopathological study determines the diagnosis and evolution of the disease.
-Therefore, patients must undergo a large number of esophageal biopsies, with the risk involved in the procedure and the necessary resources.
+Background: Eosinophilic esophagitis (EoE) is a chronic and isolated inflammation of the esophagus characterized by a marked infiltration of eosinophilic leukocytes.
+Diagnosis and course of the disease are based exclusively on histopathology.
+Therefore, patients must undergo several esophageal biopsies, implying a risk associated with the procedure and considerable use of resources.

-Objective: The presence of active circulating eosinophils, quantifiable through the expression of specific proteins of cellular activation in their membrane, could be a concordant parameter with the histopathological findings that are currently the only valid parameters in EoE studies.
+Objective: The presence of active circulating eosinophils, which are quantifiable through the expression of specific cellular activation proteins in their membrane, could be consistent with histopathological findings, which are currently the only valid parameters in studies on EoE.

-Methods: The activity of peripheral blood eosinophils from patients with EoE was analyzed by identifying five surface molecules (CD69, IL-5Rα, CD44, ICAM-1, CD63) expressed by the active eosinophils by flow cytometry.
-The results were compared with the infiltrate of eosinophils present in patient’s esophageal biopsies.
+Methods: The activity of peripheral blood eosinophils from patients with EoE was analyzed by identifying 5 surface molecules (CD69, IL- 5Rα, CD44, ICAM-1, CD63), which are seen to be expressed by the active eosinophils in flow cytometry.
+The results were compared with the infiltrate of eosinophils present in patients’ esophageal biopsies.

-Results: ICAM-1 significantly reduced in patients with active EoE compared to no active EoE patients, allergic patients and healthy controls.
-In these patients, an inverse correlation between the number of eosinophils present in the esophageal biopsy and the percentage of ICAM-1 expression in peripheral blood eosinophils was observed.
-For the rest of the molecules studied no difference was observed.
+Results: ICAM-1 levels decreased significantly in patients with active EoE compared with nonactive EoE patients, allergic patients, and healthy controls.
+In patients with EoE, an inverse correlation was observed between the number of eosinophils in the esophageal biopsy and the percentage of ICAM-1 expression in peripheral blood eosinophils.
+No differences were observed for the remaining molecules studied.

-Conclusion: The expression of ICAM-1 in blood eosinophils could be a non-invasive marker useful for the diagnosis and assessment of patients with EoE.
+Conclusion: Expression of ICAM-1 in blood eosinophils could be a useful noninvasive marker for the diagnosis and assessment of patients with EoE.

 Key words: Eosinophilic esophagitis, Eosinophils, Flow cytometry, ICAM-1